janellekrupicka/wp-verifiable-credential/README.md

 This plugin can be run with [Wordpress Env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/).

 ### Variables
-This plugin is still in development, so there are some variables that can be hardcoded for customization.
+This plugin is only a proof-of-concept, so there are some variables that can be hardcoded for customization.

 Inside controller.php:
 - Inside Controller->build_proof_req():